vishak-lab/oci-cert-uploader/README.md

  that allows managing certificates in your chosen compartment.
 - Certificate files on your system (for example, from Let’s Encrypt, Sectigo, or any other provider).

-By default, the script assumes a directory structure like this for the certificate files (compatible with Let’s Encrypt):
+Make sure your certificate and key files are located in a similar structure (compatible with Let’s Encrypt):

 ```
 /etc/letsencrypt/live/yourdomain.com/
+├── chain.pem
-├── fullchain.pem
+├── cert.pem
 └── privkey.pem
 ```

-Make sure your certificate and key files are located in a similar structure or adjust the script accordingly.
+If not,adjust the certificate files accordingly or change the script to point to the files exisiting.

 ---